tweag/bsidesct-devsecops-sdlc/part2/README.md

 Commit the change to this README to a new branch, and create a pull request and merge it.

+We can now switch to the Endor Labs dashboard and see the data populating the security dashboard.

 ---

 ## Module 12: Generating SBOM with VEX Reachability Data